codefarm0/File-Upload-Download-With-SpringBoot/README.md

  * [Part - 3 File upload download to database(mysql)](https://youtu.be/8YDeBkNidmg)

- * [Bonus - Integration test] - TODO
+ * [Part - 4(Bonus) - Integration test] - https://youtu.be/FzlfQErXLmo

 ## Let's use the above microservice

 Below is the future plan that can be looked into.
 As soon as i compelte video, will update the link

-* [Part - 4 Java Client to call the file-upload service and upload/download file] - TODO
+* [Part - 5 Java Client to call the file-upload service and upload/download file] - TODO

-* [Part - 5 Angular Application to call the file-upload service and upload/download file] - TODO
+* [Part - 6 Angular Application to call the file-upload service and upload/download file] - TODO

-* [Part - 6 React Application to call the file-upload service and upload/download file] - TODO
+* [Part - 7 React Application to call the file-upload service and upload/download file] - TODO